+91 9850899363 Affiliated to

 6. Provides relief from the harmful effects of Pitru Dosh.

 Visiting Trimbakeshwar Temple in Nashik is believed to bring salvation (Moksha) and is highly auspicious.
 It's considered the origin of the Godavari River, symbolizing renewal.
-Performing rituals here, like Tripindi Shradha Puja at Trimbakeshwar, is essential for various blessings and to address issues in life.
+Performing rituals here, like Tripindi Shradha Puja, is essential for various blessings and to address issues in life.
 This puja worships the divine Trinity of Brahma, Vishnu, and Mahesh, offering relief to different types of souls.
-It's believed that performing Tripindi Shradha at Trimbakeshwar ensures salvation for unsatisfied ancestors' souls.
+It's believed that performing Tripindi Shradha ensures salvation for unsatisfied ancestors' souls.

 1. Brings happiness, peace, wealth, and good health to the family.